HutyuOhayo/HutyuOhayo/README.md

 # 💫 About Me:
-## こんにちは。私はSergeyです。 <br>I am a 3rd year student in a provincial town in Russia. <br>I am studying to be a programmer and trying to learn different programming languages. <br>I love Japanese culture and am trying to learn Japanese.<br>My TG: @Ndrdndr
+## こんにちは。私はSergeyです。 <br>I am a 3rd year student in a provincial town in Russia. <br>I am studying to be a programmer and trying to learn different programming languages. <br>I love Japanese culture and am trying to learn Japanese.<br>

 ## 🌐 Socials: